castholm/zig-examples/c-cpp-zig/README.md

 SPDX-License-Identifier: CC0-1.0
 -->

-# c-cpp-zig
+# C/C++/Zig

-Simple demonstration of how to compile C, C++ and Zig code into one single program.
+Demonstrates how to compile a program consisting of a mix of C, C++ and Zig code.

 ```
 Entered main.c